jamf/NetSUS/README.md

 # What is NetSUS?

-The NetSUS server allows you to host an internal software update server (SUS), a NetBoot server, file shares, and a LDAP Proxy server **all on the same Linux system**.
+The NetSUSLP allows you to host an internal software update server (SUS), a NetBoot server, file shares, and a LDAP Proxy server **all on the same Linux system**.
 For a list of supported Linux distributions see [Requirements](#requirements).

 <p align="center"><img src="docs/images/attachments/dashboard.png" height="400"></p>

-* **Web Application** - The NetSUS server includes a web application that can be used to easily manage your NetBoot, Software Update Servers and File Shares as well as your LDAP Proxy.
+* **Web Application** - The NetSUSLP includes a web application that can be used to easily manage your NetBoot, Software Update Servers and File Shares as well as your LDAP Proxy.
 The dashboard page is shown above.

-* **File Sharing** - Use the NetSUS server as a file share distribution point for Jamf Pro.
+* **File Sharing** - Use the NetSUSLP as a file share distribution point for Jamf Pro.
 You can share files using SMB, AFP, and HTTP.

-* **Software Update Server** - Unlike a standard SUS, the SUS hosted by the NetSUS server allows you to control which software updates should be installed on each computer in your organization.
+* **Software Update Server** - Unlike a standard SUS, the SUS hosted by the NetSUSLP allows you to control which software updates should be installed on each computer in your organization.

-* **NetBoot Server** - The NetSUS server allows you to host a NetBoot image.
+* **NetBoot Server** - The NetSUSLP allows you to host a NetBoot image.
 You can boot computers to a NetBoot image in place of a recovery partition or external drive when imaging.

-* **LDAP Proxy** - Use the NetSUS server as a lightweight proxy that acts as a middleware layer between LDAP clients and LDAP directory servers.
+* **LDAP Proxy** - Use the NetSUSLP as a lightweight proxy that acts as a middleware layer between LDAP clients and LDAP directory servers.

 ## Documentation